SakSal-tech/trade-capture-system/docs/test-fixes-template.md

 ### Solution

 Explanation for moving the tradeStatusRepository mock to @BeforeEach:
-By moving this mock to the `@BeforeEach` setup method, we ensure that: Consistency across all tests
+By moving this mock to the `@BeforeEach` setup method, ensure that: Consistency across all tests

 ### Impact